 Triple Sec Liqueur

 Triple sec liqueur is made from orange peel and has an orange flavor with citrusy notes.
-This liqueur is a lot similar to elderflower cordial in taste and usage.
+This liqueur is very similar to elderflower cordial in taste and usage.
 Also, the triple sec has a mild citrus flavor comparable to cordial.
-Thus triple sec is a good substitute for elderflower cordial, possible to use them interchangeably in most applications.
+Thus triple sec is a good substitute for elderflower cordial, and it is possible to use them interchangeably in most applications.

 If you don’t have triple sec at your disposal, Grand Marnier is another orange-flavored liqueur to use in place of elderflower cordial.